- Off Armageddon Reef

 Pei Kau-yung, Shan-wei’s husband, is in the Moderates faction, and has retained the position of military commander of the planet.
 Kau-yung and Shan-wei are ostensibly estranged, but they have done this as a strategy to retain some influence close to the leadership.

 However, in response to Shan-wei’s opposition, Langhorne bombards the Alexandria Enclave, killing Shan-wei and all of her faction.
-(Henceforth, Shan-wei is known as a Fallen Archangel, and her name used in much same way as “the Devil” or “Hell” is used in our world.)
+(Henceforth, Shan-wei and other members of her faction are known as Fallen Archangels, and Shan-wei’s name used in much same way as “the Devil” or “Hell” is used in our world.)
 The bombardment weapon, from a platform in orbit, is henceforth referred to as Langhorne’s Rakurai (lightning bolt), a word which is often used as a metaphor for a sudden destructive force.)

 Kau-yung retaliates by wiping out most of Langhorne’s and Bédard’s faction with a suicide-bomb.